himadri027/Design-OnlineShopping-Functionality-/README.md

 # 🛍️ Online Shopping Service - Scalable & Concurrent E-Commerce System

-Welcome to the **Online Shopping Service** — a high-performance, scalable, and modular e-commerce system implemented in **Java, Python, C++, C#, and Go**.
+Welcome to the **Online Shopping Service** — a high-performance, scalable, and modular e-commerce system implemented in **Java**.
 Built with best practices in OOP, design patterns (like Singleton & Strategy), and a focus on clean architecture! 🎯💡

 ---